 …Except that it wasn’t.

 The Scimitar’s story didn’t end with Reliant’s decision to stop making it in 1986.
 It sold the manufacturing rights to Middlebridge Scimitar Limited, which decided to reintroduce an upgraded version of the car.
-In 1987, a 2.9-litre five-speed Scimitar was unveiled, and fewer than 100 were built before the Middlebridge operation folded in 1989.
+In 1987, a 2.9-litre five-speed Scimitar was unveiled and the fifth car off the line was purchased by HRH the Princess Royal – a loyal owner, this car was her ninth Scimitar.
+However, only 77 were built before the Middlebridge operation folded in 1989.

-The fifth car off the line was sold to long-time The production rights were once again sold – this time to main dealer Graham Walker Limited, which would build you one to order.
-What is the company up to now?
-Well, the Chester-based dealership is still “the largest Scimitar Specialist in the World” but now trades as Graham Walker Sports and Prestige and offers a wide range of performance and prestige used cars.
+The production rights were once again sold – this time to Chester-based former main dealer Graham Walker Limited.
+The company is still ‘the largest Scimitar Specialist in the World’ and continues to make or restore them to order, but now trades as Graham Walker Sports and Prestige and, in addition, offers a wide range of performance and prestige used cars for sale.

 The Scimitar GT, GTE and GTC, though, remain curiously undervalued and underappreciated in today’s fashion-conscious classic car market.
 Given just how ground-breaking the original GTE was when it was unveiled in 1968, this is one of the scene’s strangest enigmas.